Great content is one of the most effective ways to drive business growth.

-Do you notice a specific pattern?
+Do you notice a specific pattern in how you close your posts?
 I bet you do.

 That’s because when we do a task over and over, we subconsciously develop a mental protocol to save time and effort.

-You may have noticed, I always headline my close as “Conclusion”.
-I always pose a question as the final interaction.
-And I always end with a positive outlook.
+You may have noticed that I always pose a question as the final interaction, and I always end with a positive outlook.